 These are my current obsessions:

-- An accessible internet – The promise of the internet was that it offered low barriers to entry for individuals, small businesses and small organisations.
+- An accessible internet - The promise of the internet was that it offered low barriers to entry for individuals, small businesses and small organisations.
 In recent years, the small players have been frozen out by the dominance of a few global internet companies and the increasing complexity of creating websites.
-The courses on this website help support those small players.
+The articles on this website help support those small players.

-- Words, Language and Meaning – Language and the way that it creates meaning, builds and maintains power, and shapes our lives, has always been a passion of mine.
+- Communication, Language and Meaning - Language and the way that it creates meaning, builds and maintains power, and shapes our lives, has always been a passion of mine.
 As a mature-age university student, I was fortunate to study these fields and develop my interest and understanding.
 Some reflections on that are in the Language and Meaning category.

 - Education - To watch a child learn is a delight.
 To see their love of learning and their confidence in their own ability to learn undermined is tragic.
 Hence my interest in the politics of education, and the conflict between the idea of education as a development of the mind and the reality of the requirements and practices within educational institutions.